Studio Art B.A. and B.F.A.

 Studio Art Minor

-The minor in Studio Art is designed for non-majors who are interested in developing a basic understanding of art theory, processes, and media.
+The minor in Studio Art is designed for non-majors who are interested in developing a basic understanding of art production and studio practices.
 A total of 21 credits is required.
 Transfer credit is subject to approval by the Department of Art studio faculty.

 Field experiences are often integrated into individual courses, with visits to a variety of studios, museums, and galleries.
 Recent trips have included NYC, Mass MoCA, Boston’s Institute for Contemporary Art and the Museum of Fine Arts, the DeCordova Museum and sculpture park, the Portland Museum of Art, The Farnsworth Museum, and The Maine Center for Contemporary Art.
 Local resources include the University of Maine Museum of Art, the Hudson Museum in the recently renovated Collins Center for Art, and the Page Farm and Home Museum.